kavya6697/DesignPatternsNotes/Creational Design Patterns/AbstractFactoryPatternDescription.md

 ### Other Real-world Applicable Scenarios

-**1. BigC Mobile Showroom:** A mobile showroom that offers various models from brands like Samsung, Apple, and others.
+**BigC Mobile Showroom:** A mobile showroom that offers various models from brands like Samsung, Apple, and others.
 Each brand has different product lines (smartphones, tablets, accessories, etc.) with unique specifications, designs, and features. <br>

-**2. Hyundai:** A manufacturer that produces various vehicles, including cars, scooters, and electric vehicles.
-Each vehicle type (car, scooter, electric vehicle) requires specific components, designs, and manufacturing processes, making the Abstract Factory pattern useful for managing the different product lines.

 ### Collaboration & Suggestions
 If you wish to collaborate or suggest any improvements, please feel free to reach out via Mail - ramisetty.kavya06@gmail.com